zhengwei0409/PassYearQuestionAns/README.md

 ### 2016 (S2 RETAKE PAPER)
 Question 4, remember convert to radian by using Math.toRadian() before putting it into Math.tan()

-Good job guys, don't give up, remember why u choose to study cs ><
-jia you !!!
+Good job guys, don't give up >< popi everyone get 4.0 !!! jia you !!!